 On the West Plains campus, parking permits may be purchased and tickets paid at the Business Office.
 Parking tickets may be appealed to the Coordinator of Student Life & Development, located in Putnam Student Center at 127 ½ Jefferson Avenue or online at http://wp.missouristate.edu/CampusSafety/ within 15 days of the date of the ticket.

 Plaster Sports Complex is a sports event and recreational facility for students, faculty, and staff of the University.
-Available recreation facilities are a fitness center, handball/racquetball courts, outdoor jogging track, and locker rooms with showers.
-The fitness center houses cardiovascular machines, free weights, and circuit training.
-An aerobic/dance studio is equipped with full-length mirrors, a ballet bar, and a stereo system.
-An employee's BearPass Card must be presented to the attendant on duty in order to use the facility.
+Available recreation facilities are handball/racquetball courts, and locker rooms with showers.
+A valid BearPass Card must be presented to the attendant on duty in order to use the facility.
 Equipment may be checked out for use.
-Campus Recreation, located in Plaster Student Union, offers many classes that utilize the complex.
 For more details, contact the Plaster Sports Complex Office at 417-836-4640.
-On the West Plains campus, the pool and fitness center are located at the West Plains Civic Center; for more information, contact 417-255-7966.
+On the West Plains campus there is a fitness center and pool located at the West Plains Civic Center; for more information, contact 417-255-7966.

 The Plaster Student Union (PSU) is a multipurpose facility, primarily for students, faculty, and staff of the University.
 The PSU has numerous lounges, large and small conference rooms, ballroom, arcade and bowling center, theater, convenience store, technology store, bank, and food court.
 It provides many educational, recreational, and co-curricular activities for the campus community.
 Rooms and equipment can be reserved by contacting the Conference Services Office in the PSU at 417-836-5653.
 For more information, visit their web page at: http://www.missouristate.edu/union/.